-In 1858 James Ferguson is said to have enticed an English artist by the name of David Relph Drape to Australia.
+In 1858 James Ferguson enticed an English artist by the name of David Relph Drape to Australia.
 This is the first significant clue that Ferguson & Urie had definite plans to transform the business to stained glass production.
 The wealth generated by the gold rush was enormous and this had a flow on effect that James Ferguson & James Urie were obviously keen to capitalise on.
 Churches were being erected at an extraordinary rate in all states of Australia and especially around Melbourne and the Victorian gold fields.
 Prior to 1861 nearly every stained glass window in Australia procured for churches and the mansions of the wealthy came from the UK or the Royal Bavarian glass works, and at great expense.
-Whilst the phrase ‘every window’ sounds like a lot, it is actually relegated to a very rare few as the expense was enormous and of those that could afford the luxury of a stained glass window, only a few still examples exist.
+Whilst the phrase ‘every window’ sounds like a lot, it is actually relegated to a very rare few as the expense was enormous and of those that could afford the luxury of a stained glass window, only a few examples still exist.
 Ferguson & Urie saw the emerging market for this kind of decoration and the gothic architecture revival was fuelling it even more.